krpearce/apcups-mqtt-v2/README.md

 - No port was defined in the original script
   - Added default mqtt port 1883 in the script

-If you are looking for instructions on setting-up and using `apcups-mqtt` then head over to the [wiki](https://github.com/giovi321/apcups-mqtt-v2/wiki) for more help.

 # Getting Started

 ## Platform support

-This script has been tested on Ubuntu Linux.
+This script has been tested on Debian Linux using a python venv.
 It should probably run fine on any other distros.

 Although completely untested, there is a fair chance that most of it might work on Windows as well.